 - associated with other skin findings at the site of the dimple (a tuft of hair, a tail, or a Hemangioma)?

 If the answer to any of these is yes, then a closer look, such as an ultrasound, may be in order to see what is underneath.
 Even so, in one study of babies who met at least one of these criteria, most of the dimples (60 percent) turned out to be normal findings in healthy kids.
-Most of the dimples that did turn out to be problematic were both high on the back and also associated with other skin findings.
+Most of the them that did turn out to be problematic were both high on the back and also associated with other skin findings.

 Simple dimples that don’t meet any of the above criteria turned out to be normal findings in 100 percent of the babies studied.
 In otherwise healthy babies, no ultrasound or other workup is recommended for simple dimples.